-David R. Everett is a partner in the Firm’s Energy and Telecommunications, Environmental, Land Use and Development and Municipal Practice Groups.
-He joined Whiteman Osterman & Hanna in 1993.
+David R. Everett is a partner in the Firm’s Environmental, Municipal and Real Estate Development, Zoning and Land Use, and Energy and Telecommunications Practice Groups.
 His areas of expertise include land use law, zoning and planning, real estate development, SEQRA compliance, solid waste management and environmental regulations.
 Mr. Everett routinely lectures on SEQRA compliance, zoning and planning issues and environmental permitting regulations throughout New York State for the N.Y.
 Association of Towns and N.Y.
 Planning Federation, among others.

-- Acted as lead counsel for the development of numerous large warehouse distribution centers for Fortune 10 corporations and e-commerce companies.
-Handled distribution centers ranging in size from 500,000 sf to over 1 million sf.
+- Acted as lead counsel for the development of numerous large warehouse distribution centers for FORTUNE 10 corporations and e-commerce companies.
+Handled distribution centers ranging in size from 200,000 square feet to over 1 million square feet.
 Also handled distribution centers located adjacent to Stewart International Airport in the Town of Newburgh, NY.
 Handled all aspects of the development process including negotiating land purchase agreements and other transactional matters, handling due diligence investigations, obtaining right to build approvals and financial incentives and successfully defending litigation challenging project approvals.

 - Acted as lead counsel to several religious organizations in the Hudson Valley in the development of monasteries, missionary training facilities, literature production facilities, administrative offices, residential facilities and worship halls.
 Also handled all aspects of site selection and acquisition, due diligence, land use and environmental approvals, RLUIPA, etc.